My name is Claire and I’m here to help you prepare for the new “v4” version of the LEED Green Associate exam.

 Hello green builders!
 My name is Claire - you might remember me from the previous Free LEED Green Associate Study Guide from LEED 2009 that I wrote for Poplar Education.

-I created that guide from my personal experience passing the LEED Green Associate twice: first with a 95% in December 2010 and then with a 98% in September 2012.
+I am a recent graduate of Cornell University and created that guide from my personal experience passing the LEED Green Associate twice: first with a 95% while I was still in school in December 2010 and then with a 98% in September 2012.
 (Note: I am not affiliated with USGBC or GBCI).

-Now, I’m here to help you prepare for the new “v4” version of the LEED Green Associate exam.
+Now, I’m here to help you prepare for the new “v4” version of the LEED Green Associate exam, which has been updated by USGBC to reflect the latest version of LEED.

 USGBC released the new version of the LEED rating systems, called LEED v4, in November 2013 at Greenbuild.
 While LEED v4 is the newest version of LEED, project teams actually have a choice of whether to pursue certification under LEED 2009 or choose LEED v4.

-According to Alex Spilger, founder of GreenStep, an experienced LEED consultant who has worked on over 100 projects with companies including Google, Skype, Twitter and others, USGBC has committed to continually updating the LEED Rating Systems every few years in order to adapt to new technologies, streamline the Certification process and increase the level of standards that projects must meet for each Certification level.
+According to Alex Spilger, our partner and the founder of GreenStep, an experienced LEED consultant who has worked on over 100 projects with companies including Google, Skype, Twitter and others, USGBC has committed to continually updating the LEED Rating Systems every few years.

-With its November release, LEED v4 is the latest update, and is the culmination of years of effort and includes significant changes from LEED v2009.
+With its November release, LEED v4 is the latest update, and is the culmination of years of public commentary, and organizational effort and includes significant changes from LEED v2009.

 Indeed, the development of LEED v4 involved thousands of stakeholders throughout the process and reflects more than 21,500 comments USGBC received from public input.

-To ease the transition from one rating system to the next, USGBC overlaps the most current system with the previous system.
-Indeed, in October 2014, the folks at LEEDUser reported that the phase out period for LEED 2009 would be extended through October 2016, giving project teams another 18 months to relax about LEED v4 compliance.
+USGBC deliberately overlaps the most current system with the previous system, and in October 2014, the folks at LEEDUser reported that the phase out period for LEED 2009 would be extended through October 2016, giving project teams another 18 months to relax about LEED v4 compliance.

 This means that LEED v2009 will likely remain relevant through 2017 and beyond for projects with longer schedules.